Auto Theft Prevention

 Don't Become a Victim of Auto Theft

-In the City of Stockton in 2009, there were 2,787 vehicles stolen.
+In 2009, there were 2,787 vehicles stolen in Stockton.
 In many of the thefts, the victims left their vehicle unattended and unlocked while it was warming up.

 It takes only a few seconds for a thief to enter a running vehicle and drive away.
-Not only does auto theft cost the victim time and money, but it cost society.
 Auto theft drives insurance premiums up, and many times stolen vehicles are used to commit other crimes.

 - Honda Civic